gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ## FN1

 Function keys are rarely used on Mac but here for prosperity.
 Base layer switches and One Shot Toggle keys are in contorted positions to avoid accidental press.
-`Dvarf TT` enables layer toggles on all layer keys with 2 keypresses for one-handed use.
-If you are stuck in a layer there is a layer escape key on the furthest thumb key (where `TAB` was for `LWR`, `SYM`, `FN1` and `FN2`; and where `RET` was for `RSE`, `EXT` and `MSE`.)
 This layer also has `Print Screen` and `Num Lock`.

 |   |   |   |   |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|---|---|---|---|